Sasson Khakshouri: Uzbekistan President's Cup and promoting tennis in Uzbekistan

 Through Alexander Silaev, Ivan Silaev's son, Khakshouri was introduced to the Uzbek businessman Sanjar Kassimov, and through him to the Islam Karimov, the leader of Uzbekistan.
 Karimov asked Sasson to organize a similar tennis tournament in Uzbekistan, in order to "put it on the map".

 The first President's Cup took place in 1994 on clay surface, as an ATP Challenger, as conditions in Uzbekistan did not suffice for an ATP Tour license.
 This tournament, as well as men's challengers, satellite circuits, and Futures tournaments developed by Khakshouri and his team from the Israel Tennis Centers throughout the country, promoted not only tennis in Uzbekistan but also tourism, encouraged the state to upgrade flights, hotels and facilities, and in 1997 the President Cup was upgraded to ATP Tour.

 After the 2002 tournament, having achieved the goal of putting Uzbekistan on the map, the President's Cup was discontinued, and instead the Tashkent Open was established, without Khakshouri's involvement.

-Awards and recognition

-The Kremlin Cup and the President's Cup, won esteemed prizes from the ATP for their high standard of organization on several occasions.

-In 1996, Sasson had his bust sculpted and presented at the Museum of Olympic Glory in Tashkent, Uzbekistan.